-, As June draws near, can you feel the energetic shift in the atmosphere?
+As May draws near, can you feel the energetic shift in the atmosphere?
 Those of us in the Northern hemisphere point our faces in the direction of the sun as we step outside.
 We pause.
 We smile as we feel warmth and light bathe our skin.
 As we unbutton our coats and quicken our steps, we feel hopeful.

 According to Five Element Theory, Wood is the element of spring.
 We have been nurturing and balancing our winter element of water over the past few months.
 Now we can give the wood just the right amount of water to begin growing slowly.
 As we water the wood, energy begins to shift from the kidneys to the liver.

-The liver is like your tail-wagging dog: unconditionally loyal.
-Among it’s many important functions, the liver works at filtering blood while metabolizing nutrients, detoxifying what doesn’t belong, and controlling digestion and metabolism.
+Among its many important functions, the liver works at filtering blood while metabolizing nutrients, detoxifying what doesn’t belong, and controlling digestion and metabolism.
 Without it, we would die.

-Turn your awareness to your breath and this moment and focus on that feeling of happiness, send it to your liver, and visualize the anger leaving your body as you spend a few minutes breathing deeply.
+Turn your awareness to your breath and this moment and focus on that feeling of happiness, see if you can even send it to your liver, and visualize the anger leaving your body as you spend a few minutes breathing deeply.
 This can quickly shift your emotions so the anger doesn’t settle in the liver causing a blockage.
 It’s okay to feel anger, but you don’t want it to linger.
 It can lead to a deeper emotion of hatred and this can damage the heart.

+- Elbow cupping.
+This exercise helps with constipation, diarrhea, skin rashes, eye pain, thyroid conditions, liver problems (including anger and frustration), and stimulates the lymph system.
+Hold your left arm at a 90-degree angle with your forearm parallel to the floor and in front of your body.
+Hold your right hand in a cup-shape and cup the bent area.
 Do this for about two minutes on the left arm, then switch to the right arm and repeat.
 You can repeat this three times or as often as you wish throughout the day.
 This exercise is even more powerful if you do it between 5 and 7AM, but anytime is good!

 Finally, I want to leave you with one more tip to support your liver.
 Every morning I start my day with Yin-Yang water.
-I learned of this from Master Lin, but Taoists have been using this water for thousands of years.
+I learned of this from my teacher, Master Lin, but Taoists have been using this water for thousands of years.
 I like to focus on balance in all areas of life, and this water supports that nicely.
 Yin-Yang water helps to balance your entire body, strengthens your digestive system, and cleanses your liver and pancreas.

 Love and light,